-Sometimes going to love one pass away we can be thrust into a position where we are in charge of making decisions on behalf of our family and the person who has passed away.
-This would be the case where you were named as the executor of your loved ones' will or if you are in a position to be named as the administrator of their estate if your loved one passed away without a will.
+Sometimes going to love ones pass away, we can be thrust into a position where we are in charge of making decisions on behalf of our family and the person who has passed away.
+This would be the case where you were named as the executor of your loved ones' will or if you are in a position to be named the administrator of their estate if your loved one passed away without a will.
 In either scenario, you will be in a position to make decisions on behalf of your loved ones to ensure that their wishes are followed after their passing and that the laws of the state of Texas are followed in distributing property to beneficiaries and ensuring that creditors' rights are protected.

 Draft a will and talk to your family about it

-On the other hand, if you are an older person then you need to have a will.
+On the other hand, if you are an older person, you need to have a will.
 Drafting a will protects everything that you have worked for over your life and ensures that your wishes, and not the state of Texas's wishes, are what matters at the time of your passing.
-If you die without a will then the state of Texas will determine how your property is divided up.
-Your family will have little control over that process and your property can be held up for months or even years during that process.
+If you die without a will, then the state of Texas will determine how your property is divided up.
+Your family will have little control over that process, and your property can be held up for months or even years during that process.
 All the while, your family who could benefit from a property being distributed to them will have to wait to fulfill the obligations of the probate court.

 How to speak to the family about your circumstances involving a Will

-For one, it avoids a situation where you re-create the scene from a bad movie where your loved ones will is being read by an attorney to a roomful of people including ne'er do well children and a young an attractive spouse.
+For one, it avoids a situation where you re-create the scene from a bad movie where your loved ones will is being read by an attorney to a roomful of people, including ne'er do well children and a young an attractive spouse.
 The room then explodes with anger when your loved one announces via their will that they wish all their property to go there you are going to try this new spouse rather than to their children or extended family.

 From your perspective, by being able to discuss with your family the contents of the world before your loved ones passing you avoid a circumstance where these loved ones may attempt to claim that the will is invalid or even negate its value by entering into a lawsuit to contest how the property is being divided.
-Although your loved ones a state or typically pay the cost of probating their will that does not mean that your time is not being spent involved in a legal case that could have been avoided had the will been read to everyone before your loved one passes away.
+Although your loved ones are a state or typically pay the cost of probating their will, that does not mean that your time is not being spent involved in a legal case that could have been avoided had the will been read to everyone before your loved one passes away.
 By doing so, you can shorten the time that you are responsible for attending to your loved ones a state of will.

 What makes a will null and void?

-Now that we have discussed many of the factors that relate to the creation of a will and the impact of someone's passing on your family in on relationships we can get into what circumstances can render a will no be enjoyed.
-Using the language of state planning we're asking what makes a will invalid?
+Now that we have discussed many of the factors that relate to the creation of a will and the impact of someone's passing on your family in relationships, we can get into what circumstances can render a will no be enjoyed.
+Using the language of state planning, we're asking what makes a will invalid?
 One of the biggest things that can lead to a will being declared invalid is surprises in the will that seemed to go against the wishes of your deceased loved one period this is where reading the will allowed two close friends and family before your loved ones passing can eliminate the risk of having that well being challenged in court.

 Texas also has specific laws regarding the signing of a will.
 For instance, the will must be signed by your loved one in front of two witnesses who are not people that will inherit anything under the will.
-The will also need to be notarized.
+They will also need to be notarized.
 I've seen people run into issues where they have signed a will before giving it to a notary and before their witnesses signing the document.
 Getting this out of order can render the document unenforceable and invalid.
-To avoid such a problem your loved one should not sign the document until the two witnesses are present and a notary is there to sign off on the whole process and apply their stamp or seal.
+To avoid such a problem, your loved one should not sign the document until the two witnesses are present and a notary is there to sign off on the whole process and apply their stamp or seal.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed estate planning and probate law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of estate planning and probate law in Texas as well as about how your family circumstances may be impacted by either of these areas of the law.
+These consultations are a great way for you to learn more about the world of estate planning and probate law in Texas, as well as about how your family circumstances may be impacted by either of these areas of the law.